What Is Vulnerability Management?

 Vulnerability reassessment and final reporting

-Vulnerability remediation should always be verified for the stakeholders' peace of mind.
+Security vulnerability remediation should always be verified for the stakeholders' peace of mind.
 In this stage, rescans and reattacks are performed to validate that the solution given to each vulnerability was effective, thus indicating its closing.
 In addition, reassessment is recommended to discover whether new vulnerabilities have arisen due to the previous treatments.
 Once this is accomplished, the reporting information can be updated.
 For example, the security status of a vulnerability can shift from "open" to "closed."

 Vulnerability reports that accumulate in vulnerability management platforms can be used by managers or administrators of the organization to evaluate efforts, achievements, and progress.
 A good platform allows the delivery, customization, and downloading of reports in different formats and adjusted for both executive and technical staff.
 When the platform contains a wide variety of charts and figures, the organization's teams can properly monitor trends in the emergence and remediation of vulnerabilities and mitigation of risk exposure.
 Moreover, if the platform allows, they can be aware of their compliance with multiple international security standards requirements.

 For vulnerability scoring, we go beyond CVSS, adding a version modified by us: "CVSSF."
 With this metric, as you can learn in detail in another blog post, we overcome several drawbacks, such as that one that makes us mistakenly believe that a vulnerability of severity 10.0 means the same risk as ten vulnerabilities of severity 1.0.
-In our ARM platform, we continuously report vulnerabilities to you as we discover and evaluate them in ongoing security testing.
+In our platform, we continuously report vulnerabilities to you as we discover and evaluate them in ongoing security testing.
 In addition to providing you with many details about each finding, we include tangible evidence of vulnerability exploitations carried out by our red team and recommendations for treatment.
-Also, from the ARM platform, you can assign remediation activities to your team members.
+Also, from the platform, you can assign remediation activities to your team members.
 After they apply the necessary corrective measures (for which our experts can advise them), you can ask us as many times as you want to reassess or reattack vulnerabilities to verify that they were effectively closed.

-Using our ARM platform, you can choose specific vulnerability treatment policies, determine which security requirements to comply with (covering more than 60 security standards), and ensure compliance.
+Using our platform, you can choose specific vulnerability treatment policies, determine which security requirements to comply with (covering more than 60 security standards), and ensure compliance.
 Additionally, you can keep track of vulnerability remediation times and changes in risk exposure within your organization.
 Of course, you can customize reports and download them in different formats.
 You can enjoy this and more within a service that, from a preventive perspective, seeks to help you continuously improve your organization's security.
 Being one step ahead of cybercriminals, your organization can avoid falling victim to cyberattacks and seeing its assets, operations, and even reputation seriously damaged.

 Are you interested in our service?
 Don't hesitate to contact us.